 As of the 11.0.0.0 release, administrators control when upgrades of the ASDD Standard Profile Set occur.
-For every Delphix Engine release, the ASDD Standard Profile Set will be made available to customers in the Automated Sensitive Data Discovery directory folder on the Delphix Download site82.
-A README is also present, which includes a changelog and usage instructions.
-Additionally, as of 11.0.0.0, the contents of the ASDD Standard Profile Set may be customized.
-To recover or upgrade the ASDD Standard profile set, see the ASDD Profile Set Import and Export article (see page 457) for more information on the import API endpoint.
+For every Delphix Engine release, the ASDD Standard Profile Set will be made available to users in the Automated Sensitive Data Discovery directory folder on the Delphix Download site.